squigglykip/skill-similarity-engine/docs/project_plans/03_WEBAPP_V2_RECONSTRUCTION_PLAN.md

 ## 📊 **SUCCESS METRICS**

+> **🤖 LLM Context**: These are the measurable outcomes that define successful completion of each phase.
+Use these as checkpoints to validate your work.
+Technical success metrics are mandatory - the webapp must meet all performance and functionality requirements.
+Business and user experience metrics help ensure the implementation actually delivers value to end users.
+Test against these metrics throughout development, not just at the end.

 ### **Technical Success**
 - [ ] 100% preservation of current design system and user experience
 - [ ] 100% V2 database table integration (16/16 tables)